-KC Entrepreneur Joe Vazquez Recounts Journey from Floundering Career to $38M+
+KC Entrepreneur Joe Vazquez Recounts Journey from Losing His Job to $38M+

 Being terminated from your job usually isn’t a good thing.
 But for Joe Vazquez, that opened a door.
 A big door.